 Tony: Well, this may not be a nice statement, but we’re living in the day of the feminized male.

-Tony: Well, you know, Daniel, chapter 1, Daniel and his friends, his three Hebrew friends, were taken out of their godly environment.
+Tony: Well, you know, Daniel, chapter 1, Daniel and his - his friends, his three Hebrew friends uh, were - were taken out of their godly environment.
 They were taken out of Israel and brought to Babylon.
 So, now they have to learn to live in a secular society.
 We are in a secular society that no longer values our Christian values as a society.

 Jim: That’s so important.
 Everybody hear that?
 That is so true and we’ve gotta get ahold of that in this country.